-- 1. In the Visual Studio Web Application project, in the layout or sublayout, click the Design tab, then right-click the control, and then click Properties.
+- 1. In Visual Studio, in the layout or sublayout, click the Design tab, then right-click the control, and then click Properties.
 The Visual Studio Properties pallet appears. - 2.
-In the Visual Studio Properties pallet, for the Parameters property, enter named parameters using URL-escaped key=value pairs, separated by ampersand characters ("&").
+In the Visual Studio Properties pallet, for the Parameters property, enter named parameters using URL-escaped key=value pairs, separated by ampersand characters ("a").